ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 This last code set the optimizer, sets up the training and validation, loads the data and then trains and validates the model.
 A working example of this code can be found [here](https://storage.googleapis.com/tfjs-examples/mnist/dist/index.html){:target="_blank" rel="noopener noreferrer"}.

-This is still not that complicated code, but it is a lot to figure out all by yourself.
+This is still not all that complicated code, but it is a lot to figure out all by yourself.
 There are pre-trained models available which can make your life easier, but what if there was an even easier way.
 What if there exists a library (or more than one) that allows you do to some commonly used machine learning techniques with very little code.
 It exists, read on below to find out all about it!